Freezer Door Old Fashioned with Bourbon or Rye

 I’ve been testing different old fashioned ratios for 7+ years that I’ve been throwing dinner parties.
 But in the end, this one is my fave.
 This recipe is based on my go-to old fashioned but we’re batching it in a big bottle for a crowd.
 Just throw the bottle in the freezer door and you have a cocktail any time you feel like it!

-- Simple syrup – it’s important to keep the alcohol content high so the cocktail doesn’t freeze.
-I recommend making a rich simple syrup so the water content is lower.
+For sweetener, I recommend making a rich simple syrup so the water content is lower.
 Just combine 1 cup of sugar and 1/2 cup of water in a saucepan.
 Bring to a boil for 1 minute, stirring often, until the sugar dissolves and the syrup is thick.
-Cool completely before using.

-- Water – old fashioneds typically have a 25-30% dilution when they’re stirred with ice.
+Lastly, you’ll need filtered water.
+Yep, water!
+Old fashioneds typically have a 25-30% dilution when they’re stirred with ice.
 Since this recipe is poured straight from the freezer, it needs to be diluted just a bit.
-Use filtered water for a smooth cocktail!

 How to make this freezer cocktail